openlawlibrary/taf/docs/repo-creation-and-update-util.md

 By default, namespace is set to the authentication repository's namespace and `library-dir` to the namespace directory's parent directory.
 If authentication repository's path is `E:\example\namespace2\auth-repo`, `namespace` is set to `namespace2` and `library-dir` to `E:\example`.
-If any of these assumentions is not correct (authentication and target repositoris do not have the same namespace authentication repository is at a completely different location), it is necessary to set root directory and namespace manually throug h`library-dir` and `namespace` options.
+If any of these assumptions is not correct (authentication and target repositories do not have the same namespace, authentication repository is at a completely different location), it is necessary to set root directory and namespace manually through `library-dir` and `namespace` options.

 Full names of target repositories combine their namespace and name.
 These names